rdinch/MathResourceStudio-Help/docs/tutorials/edit-problem-templates-with-solve-for-option.md

-﻿---
-title: Edit Problem Templates with Solve For Option
-category: reference
----

 # Edit Problem Templates with Solve For Option

 Add, edit and organize problem templates with a solve for option used for , , , and .